newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 FROM Sales
 GROUP BY Location, Product;
 ```
-The result of above query looks like:
+The result of the above query looks like this:

 | Location    | Product | Total Sales |
 |-------------|---------|-------------|